-Our Estate lawyers are adept at resolving issues of undue influence and lack of capacity.
+Our Vancouver estate litigation lawyers are adept at resolving issues of undue influence and lack of capacity.

 In order to set aside a trust, will, gift or transfer of an asset, you can claim that these instruments were executed when the person lacked the necessary mental capacity to execute these instruments, or that the person was unduly influenced to execute a transfer.